Why are some vaccines particularly important for adults?

 Adults of any age can benefit from vaccines.
 However, certain diseases, such as the flu, can be particularly serious for older adults or those living with certain chronic illnesses.

 How can I keep track of my vaccines?

 To gather information about your vaccination status, talk to your parents or other caregivers.
 Check with your doctor's office, as well as any previous doctors' offices, schools and employers.
 Some states also have registries that include adult immunizations.
 To check, contact your state health department.

 If you can't find your records, talk to your doctor.
 He or she might be able to do blood tests to see if you are immune to certain diseases that can be prevented by vaccines.
 You might need to get some vaccines again.

 To stay on top of your vaccines, ask your doctor for an immunization record form.
 Bring the form with you to all of your doctor visits and ask your provider to sign and date the form for each vaccine you receive.

 See more In-depth

-- Adult vaccination records.
+- Keeping your vaccine records up to date.
 Centers for Disease Control and Prevention. http://www.cdc.gov/vaccines/adults/vaccination-records.html.
-Accessed Sept.
-3, 2015.
+Accessed July 26, 2016.